rorist/android-reverse/presentation.md

 move-result v0 #move the result of the last invoke to v0
 ```
 * v0 is a local register, p0 is a parameter register
+* The first parameter of a method is always a reference to its object
 * The method name is constructed like this: Lpackage/name/ObjectName;
     * where L=object type and ; is the end of the object name
     * parameters type are represented between ().
 (III) would be 3 integers parameters